Nikon F: History

 The Nikon F was the first 35 mm SLR system to be widely adopted by professional photographers, especially photojournalists covering the Vietnam War, as well as for use by NASA astronauts.

-It was originally priced at US$186 with 50mm f/2 lens; in November 1963 the US price was $233 for the body with a standard prism plus $90 for a 50mm f/2 lens or $155 for a 50mm f/1.4.
+It was originally priced at US$186 with 50 mm f/2 lens; in November 1963 the US price was $233 for the body with a standard prism plus $90 for a 50 mm f/2 lens or $155 for a 50 mm f/1.4.

 A combination of design elements made the Nikon F successful.
 It had interchangeable prisms and focusing screens; the camera had a depth-of-field preview button; the mirror had lock-up capability; it had a large bayonet mount and a large lens release button; a single-stroke ratcheted film advance lever; a titanium-foil focal plane shutter; various types of flash synchronization; a rapid rewind lever; a fully removable back.
 It was well-made, durable, and adhered closely to the successful design scheme of the Nikon rangefinder cameras.
-The camera was the first to use the F-mount bayonet lens mount system, which is still used as of 2022.
+The camera was the first to use the F-mount bayonet lens mount system, which is still used as of 2024.
 Lead designer of the Nikon F was Yusaku Kamekura, the man behind the 1964 Summer Olympics logo.

 The Nikon F evolved from a rangefinder camera, the Nikon SP.
 The prototype model, in particular, was an SP with a mirror box, pentaprism and larger lens mount grafted on.